iic-jku/osic-multitool/README.md

 The various temporary files and outputs can be removed from a directory by running `iic-clean.sh`.

+### Cheatsheet for magic

+In the folder `magic-cheatsheet` there is a summary of important macros, keybindings, and mouse button operations for `magic` VLSI, relating to version 8.3.

 ### Example analog and digital designs

 In the folder `example` an analog design example (an inverter in subfolder `example/ana`) and a simple digital design example (a counter in subfolder `example/dig`) are prepared for testing the environment.